hesiqi2000/zynq-lab/lab3.md

    <i> Package IP</i>
    </p>

->Skip the next two steps (2 and 3) if you see /Basic_Elements under the Categories section, (like the one shown in figure)
+> Skip the next two steps (2 and 3) if you see /Basic_Elements under the Categories section, (like the one shown in figure)

 2. For the IP to appear in the IP catalog in particular categories, the IP must be configured to be part of those categories.
-To change which categories the IP will appear in the IP catalog click Blue Plus (Red box shown in the figure) in the Categories section.
+To change which categories the IP will appear in the **IP catalog** click Blue Plus (Red box shown in the figure) in the **Categories** section.
 This opens the Choose IP Categories window
-3. For the purpose of this exercise, uncheck the _AXI Peripheral_ box and check the Basic Elements and click OK.
+3. For the purpose of this exercise, uncheck the **AXI Peripheral** box and check the **Basic Elements** and click OK.
 4. Select **Compatibility**.
 This shows the different Xilinx FPGA Families that the IP supports.
 The value is inherited from the device selected for the project.
 5. Click the Blue Plus then **Add Family Explicitly…** from the menu.
-6. Select the Zynq family as we will be using this IP on the PYNQ-Z2, Zybo and Zedboard, and click OK.
+6. Select the Zynq family as we will be using this IP on the PYNQ-Z2 and Zedboard, and click OK.
 You will get something like this:
     <p align="center">
     <img src ="pics/lab3/3_ipfam.jpg" width="80%" height="80%"/>
     </p>
     <p align = "center">
     <i> Compatibility under Package IP</i>
     </p>
 7. You can also customize the address space and add memory address space using the **Addressing and Memory** category.
-We won’t make any changes.
+We won’t make any changes this time.
-8. Click on File Groups and click Merge changes from File Groups Wizard.
+8. Click on **File Groups** and click **Merge changes** from File Groups Wizard.

     <p align="center">
     <img src ="pics/lab3/4_ipfile.jpg" width="70%" height="80%"/>